How To Become A 10x Developer: Step-By-Step Guide

 In fact, in an 1885 study by Hermann Ebbinghaus at the University of Berlin, he found that we forget 95% of what we learn, just 3 days after learning it.

-However, he did find that the retention of those memories improved, when you repeated the content after a short period of time.
+He also found that the retention of those memories improved, when you repeated the content after a short period of time.

 It also helps if you can tie this time into something else you might usually do, as you’ll be more likely to form the habit.